War Memorial Records

 - Military Honours

-- Particulars of Company, Battery, etc., and, in case of Naval Units, the name of the Ship
+- Company, Battery and, in case of Naval Units, the name of the Ship

-- Nature of death (if desired and if particulars are available)
+- Nature of death (if desired and available)

 - Date of death